shirokovnv/phx_json_rpc/README.md

 # PhxJsonRpc

-Simple implementation of JSON-RPC server, working with [phoenix](https://www.phoenixframework.org/).
+Simple implementation of JSON-RPC server, written in [elixir](https://elixir-lang.org/) and working with [phoenix](https://www.phoenixframework.org/).

 Allows you to define any number of rpc endpoints, which can be accessed via http protocol.